 - a EDNS Client Subnet (ECS) option (as defined in RFC 7871 [6]).

+To use the EAS (re-)discovery procedures described in this TS, the top level domains (TLDs) in the FQDNs need to belong to the public space.

 If the UE applications want to discover/access EAS by using the mechanisms defined in this TS, the DNS queries generated by the UE shall be sent to the EASDF as DNS resolver indicated by the SMF.